 Medical tests pointed to poor sperm quality.
-In addition, my wife had her own complications.
-These revelations were emotionally crushing and devastating for us, me especially, since men are expected to be virile.
-We sensed that there were going to be difficult years ahead.
+These revelations were emotionally crushing and devastating for me, me especially, since men are expected to be virile.
+My wife and I sensed that there were going to be difficult years ahead.
 It also meant, ironically, that the previous three years of contraception use was pointless and a waste of money on condoms.
 Nonetheless, we followed our faith and the teachings of the “church” (with lots of prayers and the laying of hands, fasting for a miracle, prophetic utterances), invested tens of thousands of dollars in fertility testing, multiple medical opinions, the medications and health supplements and unorthodox sexual techniques to aid conception.
 But never did I contemplate the emotional and psychological price it would cost both myself and my wife to pursue our desire for children.
 Infertility is isolating, painful and discouraging and no one talks about – except to silently whisper that “like the husband firing blanks or like she barren“.

 I lived for thirteen years treading the line between the hope that keeps us going and the despair that month after month, and year after year of failure brings.
 We married in 2007 and beginning in 2010 we settled on pursuing IVF treatment – an unimaginable expensive venture by Guyanese standards – opting for a treatment clinic in the Caribbean, though expensive by our standards I was committed to my wife and would pursue this relentless desire for a child and to start a new generation.
 The process and treatments became my life’s preoccupation and I was earning a living year on year solely to pay for the process (in hindsight we could have bought several house lots and built houses).
 It became my obsession.
 Time was getting away from us as we were aging every year.

 The disappointment, frustration, guilt, shame and depression was setting in.
 Little did I know that the years ahead would be brutal on our marriage.
 Little did I know that infertility can ruin a couple’s sex life and threaten a marriage.
-My wife and I pursued IVF treatment for seven years conservatively costing me around ten million dollars over seven years to conceive a child.
+We pursued IVF treatment for seven years conservatively costing million over seven years.

 All the while the costs mounted – the cost of the treatment and the cost on our marriage.
 I took each drip of a failed implantation as a personal failing, and both of us were more and more separated from family, friends and each other.
 Instead we felt trapped, bitter, and unfairly persecuted by our God for a promise that is enshrined in the scriptures.
 And I was burying myself in my career as my way of escape.
 My job became my crutch and I became the best as what I did – top of my game.
 People from all strata of society were seeking me out for advice, help, ideas and solutions to socio-economic, political and development challenges in our society but I had none for my own infertility dilemma.